A Guide to Skin Care for Wounds

 - Rinse well.
 Remove all residue of the cleanser from the skin.

-- Dry all skin folds and creases.
-Pay special attention to the area between, under and around the toes.
+- Gently pat the skin dry, paying special attention to all skin folds and creases, including the area between, under, and around the toes.

 - Moisturize the skin after cleansing.
 You may leave a light film of moisture on the skin just prior to applying the lubricating product.